So you wanted the long version? Here we go.

 Monthly Colloquia - In the fall and spring semesters, fellows attend monthly colloquia at the Graduate Center focused on the graduate admissions process.
 They also work in small peer mentoring groups led by MAGNET fellows (these fellows are Graduate Center doctoral students who are also from underrepresented groups).
 We try to provide as much overlap between the academic discipline of the Pipeline students and MAGNET mentors.

 Research Project - Research and scholarly writing is the foundation of any graduate school application.
-Pipeline students conduct a research project directed by a CUNY faculty mentor (chosen by the student).
+Pipeline students conduct a research project (topic chosen by the student) directed by a CUNY faculty mentor (also chosen by the student).
 This project forms the basis of students' research statement or statement of purpose...that important piece of a grad school application.

 Research Conference - An important focus of the spring colloquia sessions is to help students prepare to present their research in a conference setting.
 Pipeline students report on their research project at the annual CUNY Pipeline Conference held at the Graduate Center in March and submit a thesis based on this research at the end of the academic year.